dacmail/ongawa/wp-content/plugins/custom-twitter-feeds/README.txt

 Unable to load tweets (with no other explanation)

 **Causes:**
-- You may need to raise the number of tweets to retrieve and display in your Twitter feed - See #3 below
+- You may need to raise the number of tweets to retrieve and display in your Twitter feed widget - See #3 below

 **Twitter Error:**
 Sorry, that Twitter page does not exist